Identify by airplane characteristics

 Curtiss P-40 Warhawk/Kittyhawk

 The liquid-cooled piston engine in the nose of the P-40 has a large air intake below the nose, where the cooling takes place.
 Another distinctive aspect is the main gear that retracts backward in the wings, rotating 90 degrees during the process.
-Most versions have a slight bend and streamline body in the wing where the gear is attached.
+Most versions have a slight bend and streamline body under the wings where the gear is attached.
 Finally, the canopy is multi-framed, with the top often flush with the top of the fuselage.